 To acquire an initial access token and refresh token:

 - Go to https://app.cryptomove.com and create an account.
-If you do not have a beta code you can sign up for one here.
+If you do not have a beta code, click the Request Private Beta Code button.
+The beta code will be emailed directly to you from email@example.com.

-- Once logged into the Tholos key vault, select API Token in the left-hand navigation bar.
+- Once logged into the Tholos key vault, use the top navigation bar to access the API token page.

 - Copy the access token to a secure location.
 This is the initial access token that you add in the header of your API calls.